MariaLundgren/frozan/README.md

 ### Performance with lighthouse

 To test the performance of the webpage Lighthouse in Google DevTools was used.
-To get a higher score on lighthouse smaller images are used for small screens for the images that lighthouse suggested that the images wasn't properly sized.
+To get a higher score on lighthouse smaller images are used for small screens for the images that lighthouse suggested that the images wasn't properly sized on mobile.
 I have also compressed the images used on the website so that the file sizes became smaller.

 The lighthouse scores are presented below.